jim-collier/x9git/project/design.md

 - `project/` - this file and the backlog.

-- `assets/` - the demo shown at the top of the README.
+- `assets/` - the logo and the demo shown at the top of the README.

+- `reference/` - notes kept for lookup, not published as project docs.

 - Root - the four installers, the license, and the public docs.